 During the regular season, defensive players can be freely substituted throughout the game.
 Each player present for the game must play a minimum of four (4) complete defensive innings in a six (6) inning game.
 Additionally, each player must play two (2) innings in the infield (where the infield is defined as any of the following positions: P, C, 1B, 2B, SS, and 3B).
 In the playoffs, each player must play three (3) defensive innings by the 5th inning. [revised 2/24/2014]

-Base stealing of 2nd, and 3rd, is allowed after the third game.
-There is no stealing of Home Plate since this is all very new to the players and coaches.
-THIS MEANS THAT A RUNNER

-MAY NOT ADVANCE TO HOME UNLESS FORCED HOME BY A WALK OR IS ADVANCING ON A BASE HIT.
-Stealing 1st base is not allowed since a dropped third strike is still a strike out at these levels.
-A base runner may steal when the pitcher pitches the ball and it crosses home plate.
-A runner may advance only one base on an attempted steal, even if there is an over throw or error which would ordinarily allow the runner to advance an extra base (A runner is attempting to steal second.
-The catcher throws the ball to the outfield fence.
-The runner remains at second base and cannot advance to third.
-The same applies to a steal of third).
-As to whether a runner left base early or not is an umpire’s judgment.
-Base stealing will not start until after the third game of the season so as to give both the offense and defense the time to adjust to such change.

 Bunting is allowed and encouraged to be taught at this level.
-This will commence after the third game of the season.

 Pitchers will be pitching from a 46 foot mound to home plate.
 Pitching limitations are the same as described in Local Rule #5.05, with the additional limitation that a player may only pitch for a maximum of two (2) innings per game.